seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 });
 ```

 Now we are testing how a user would interact with form fields in the browser, via the label text.
-Right now the tests would fail because the html is inccorect, but if we update the html to have `for` attributes on the `label` with the right `ID` everything will pass.
+Right now the tests would fail because the HTML is incorrect, but if we update the HTML to have `for` attributes on the `label` with the right `ID` everything will pass.

 ```jsx
 function LoginForm() {